hyperledger/fabric-chaincode-node/README.md

 This is the project to support the writing of Contracts with the node.js runtime.

-As a contributor looking to update this repo, please start with the [contributing guide](CONTRIBUTING.md)

 ## Documentation

 As an application developer, to learn about how to implement **"Smart Contracts"** for Hyperledger Fabric using Node.js, please visit the [API documentation](https://hyperledger.github.io/fabric-chaincode-node/) and follow the tutorial links.